 The Mi Home app lets you know which parts need to be replaced based on the total hours used.
 This is only for when you need to buy a new part and not clean a specific piece.

 The S5 has a few recurring costs.
 Its companion app has a 'Maintenance' tab that tells you the status of each accessory and when they need to be replaced, which is nice.
-If every part is cleaned regularly, Roborock recommends changing its washable HEPA filter as well as the sidebrush every three to six months.
+If every part is cleaned regularly, Roborock recommends changing its washable E11 filter as well as the sidebrush every three to six months.
 The main brushroll needs to be replaced every six to twelve months as well.
 If you need to replace things, each part is sold from Roborock's store on Amazon.

 The S5 is extremely easy to store.
 It mounts onto its charging station by itself and it has a plastic base that you can attach to the dock so that the vacuum rests upon it.
 Its charging cable also comes with a Velcro strap which can help with cord management.

 The Roborock S5 has a decently-sized dirt compartment for a robot vacuum.
 However, it needs frequent emptying, and since it doesn't have a physical dirt compartment indicator, its companion app reminds you to empty it after running several cleaning jobs.

 The Roborock S5 has an unlimited range as long as it still has battery life.
 However, it can't go up or down stairs.